AI search optimization

 AI is changing the top of the funnel

 When someone asks an AI assistant a question, they often get a complete answer without clicking anywhere.
-This is zero-click search, and it's accelerating.
-AI Overviews alone now appear on over 15% of Google queries, absorbing clicks that used to go to organic results.
+This is zero-click search, and it's accelerating: AI Overviews now appear on a large and growing share of Google queries, absorbing clicks that used to go to organic results.
+According to that same GEO research, "GEO can boost visibility by up to 40% in generative engine responses."
+Sites that adapt their content for AI citation are the ones capturing that lift.

 The sites that get cited inside those AI answers still win.
 They build brand awareness, authority, and trust.
 The ones that don't get cited become invisible to users who default to AI tools over traditional search.